 The carnal mind is enmity against God.
 The carnal mind looks at God as its mortal enemy.
 Carnally, becoming holy is beyond our moral and spiritual power.
 By nature we love idols (gods, who like us, or we might say, somewhat better than us), but until God stoops in His grace to change us, we will not love Him.

 I want you to think about this, even though you know it.
-God didn't have to call us, but He did.
-That's the beginning of His grace.
+God did not have to call us, but He did.
+That is the beginning of His grace.
 He says, "I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion."
-It was He, who by His grace, began leading us by His spirit, granted us repentance (another act of grace), gave us justification through faith (another act of grace).
+It was He, who by His grace, began leading us by His Spirit, granted us repentance (another act of grace), gave us justification through faith (another act of grace).
 The grace part never stops.

 "Growing in grace" is simply another synonym for sanctification.
 Sanctification is also primarily the work of grace, through the Holy Spirit, giving us victory over everything that defiles, and producing within us the fruits of the Holy Spirit.

 Now we are moving toward glorification, when we will shine with the radiant beauty of God.
 But that is when the sanctification process will be finished.
 Even as the grace of God has provided for us in the past, it is in the present, and will continue to do so until glorification.

 Glorification might be described like this.
 (Maybe it is a dumb picture, I do not know.)
 It is almost to me like we are enjoying a wonderful meal, fellowshipping with God.
 He is a charming Host.
 He set before us wonderful things, and while they are there, we are sitting there worrying about whether there is going to be any desert at the end.
 Of course there will be!
 That is when the process will be finished.